 - Emergency Preparedness

 - Emergency Response

-SAFE RDC App
+SAFE RDP App

 In addition to providing emergency contact information and crisis alerts, the app includes safewalk and friend walk links, tips on reporting a crime, a safety toolbox, campus maps and more.